marckassay/marckassay.github.io/_posts/2022-03-07-angular-tailwind-nx-storybook.markdown

 ## Configure 'app1' for Storybook

-Regardless of package manager you're using, generate Storybook files and modifications using `npx`:
+Regardless of the package manager you're using, generate Storybook files and modifications using `npx`:

 ```shell
 npx nx g @nrwl/angular:storybook-configuration app1
 ```

-Opting out of both options in the command prompt to include Cypress tests, this should yield something similar to commit [3b531ded](https://github.com/marckassay/angular-tailwind-storybook-nx/commit/3b531dec45db341876a291f076077cac7e6f5585).
+Opting out of both options in the command prompt to include Cypress tests, should yield something similar to commit [3b531ded](https://github.com/marckassay/angular-tailwind-storybook-nx/commit/3b531dec45db341876a291f076077cac7e6f5585).
 With that SHA, execute `git show 3b531de --name-status` to see what changed:

 <script src="https://gist.github.com/marckassay/cc91669e97a0b74221c294abaab6c068.js"></script>